-It is the intent of this to provide suitable locations for a variety of higher density residential and commercial uses which benefit from nearby major highway connections and existing public utilities.
+This District is intended to provide suitable locations for a variety of higher density residential and commercial uses which benefit from nearby major highway connections and existing public utilities.
 Open space and/or buffers are required to provide a buffer between higher density development and adjacent lower density residential properties and to protect environmentally sensitive areas.